 Tackling this problem would be like solving the ‘chicken or egg’ question.
 What would you address first?
 The lack of resources or the lack of funds?

 Unfortunately, this is not easy.
-The power dynamics between the funders and nonprofits is skewed.
+The power dynamics between the funders and nonprofits are skewed.
 This makes it impossible for the nonprofits to stand up to the donors and explain to them the actual overhead costs.

 Worse, they run the risk of losing their donors if other nonprofit organizations don’t take up the same stance.